Andres2800/ControlDigital/README.md

-# Proyectos de Arduino con PlatformIO
+# Arduino Projects with PlatformIO

-Este repositorio contiene dos proyectos de Arduino creados utilizando la plataforma PlatformIO.
-Cada proyecto aborda una problemática específica y ofrece una solución mediante programación en Arduino.
+This repository contains two Arduino projects developed using the PlatformIO ecosystem.
+Each project addresses a specific problem and provides a solution through Arduino programming.

-## Proyectos
+## Projects

-### 1. Control de Secuencia de Leds
+### 1. LED Sequence Control

-Este proyecto controla una secuencia de cuatro LEDs utilizando cuatro pulsadores:
+This project controls a sequence of four LEDs using four push buttons:
-- Dos pulsadores controlan el sentido de la secuencia (hacia adelante o hacia atrás).
+- Two buttons control the direction of the sequence (forward or backward).
-- Los otros dos pulsadores controlan la velocidad de encendido de los LEDs.
+- The other two buttons control the speed at which the LEDs turn on.

-#### Características:
+#### Features:
-- Control de secuencia de LEDs.
+- LED sequence control.
-- Control de dirección (adelante y atrás).
+- Direction control (forward and backward).
-- Control de velocidad de la secuencia.
+- Sequence speed control.

-### 2. Mecanismo Anti Rebotes
+### 2. Debounce Mechanism

-Este proyecto implementa un mecanismo anti rebotes mediante software, utilizando la arquitectura de máquinas de estados finitos (FSM, por sus siglas en inglés).
+This project implements a software-based debounce mechanism using a finite state machine (FSM) architecture.

-#### Características:
+#### Features:
-- Eliminación de rebotes en los pulsadores.
+- Button debounce elimination.
-- Implementación de una máquina de estados finitos para el control del debounce.
+- Implementation of a finite state machine for debounce control.

-## Requisitos
+## Requirements

-Para ejecutar estos proyectos, necesitarás:
+To run these projects, you will need:
-- [PlatformIO](https://platformio.org/) instalado en tu sistema.
+- [PlatformIO](https://platformio.org/) installed on your system.
-- Un microcontrolador compatible con Arduino.
+- A microcontroller compatible with Arduino.